 This is an exciting opportunity for an experienced professional to contribute to a regional nutrition project led by CARE Canada!
 The Southern Africa Nutrition Initiative (SANI) is working to improve the nutrition of women of reproductive age and children under five years old in Malawi, Mozambique, and Zambia.

 As Communications Advisor, you bring experience and technical skills to produce quality communication materials to tell the story of the SANI project in Zambia.
 Working alongside SANI staff and partners, you will support the development of a range of communication materials for both domestic and Canadian audiences.
 This includes field visits to collect photos, stories and reports that document the SANI project activities, progress and beneficiaries.
 Your storytelling skills and experience will ensure that you have an eye to capture and convey the human side of the project, and to translate your field observations into high quality, relevant resources that can be re-used in various mediums (e.g. newsletters, Facebook, CARE Canada communications, etc.).

 You will also lend your strong writing skills to both the Zambia Country Office and to CARE Canada’s SANI Public Engagement Officer to support opportunities to engage local and Canadian audiences in the SANI project and its impact/effectiveness.
 At the same time, your brand identity management expertise will enable you to ensure that the CARE brand, and the associated SANI Campaign brand, are effectively, consistently and accurately maintained and promoted across all media.

-The main purpose of the Communications Advisor role is creating, curating and implementing content in order to educate and inform.
-S/he will be part of a team and will also work independently to meet ongoing deadlines – as such, the ability to balance multiple projects and prioritize deliverables will be important.
+You will be creating, curating and implementing content in order to educate and inform.
+You will be part of a team and will also work independently to meet ongoing deadlines – as such, the ability to balance multiple projects and prioritize deliverables will be important.
 In particular, this role includes:

 - Identifying and creating compelling content (including photos and video if possible)